dkoval/coursera-progfun/README.md

-Programming assignments given in Functional Programming Principles in Scala by Martin Odersky at https://www.coursera.org
+Programming assignments given in Functional Programming Principles in Scala course by Martin Odersky at https://www.coursera.org